By David F. Chang MD

 To take the place of the clouded human lens, a tiny, delicately engineered artificial lens is implanted into the eye.
 The modern intraocular lens “implant” does not change the appearance or sensation of the eye.
 The implant is permanent.
 Unlike a contact lens, it cannot fall out and does not require cleaning.

 The “prescription” or power of each patient’s implant is selected based on computer calculations that use a series of precise eye measurements performed in the office prior to surgery.
-The distance between the front of the eye and the retina can be measured precisely using medical sonar (ultrasound).
-This painless test is called the “A scan”.
+The distance between the front of the eye and the retina can be measured precisely using precise optical methods.
+This painless test is called biometry.

 How is surgery performed?